Falefa: The ravages of war: ʻIuli Potini calls for peace

 Iuli's words were heard by the people of Tuamasaga, and the nature of his oration was conveyed to Malietoa and the other chiefs and orators within the cave.
 Pulemagafa, too, must have heard the story of Iuli's plea, and old and blind as he was, he made his way forward to the mouth of the cave guided by his son Falefataaliʻi.
 As he groped his way he was assailed by the taunts of his fellow captives, for to them he was making but a hopeless gesture.
 He pressed on however until gaining the mouth of the cave, and questioning his son so as to determine the identity of those without, he made an oration in reply to Iuli and the chiefs and orators of Atua and Aʻana, pleading for deliverance.
 Pulemagafa's earnest appeal was poorly received, for great was the rancour between the warring districts, until he announced that Malietoa was willing to pay as ransom (togiola, which literally means, 'the price of one's life') the island of Tutuila.
 Such an offer was eagerly grasped, and before long the great sailing canoes of Atua were heading eastward to claim the prize, while Malietoa and his crest-fallen followers returned to their villages.
 This famous incident is still remembered in the proverb—Ua tosi faʻalauti le eleele o Tutuila (The land of Tutuila has been torn to shreds even as the strands of a native skirt), and to this day many of the village names and chiefly titles of Tutuila still bear witness to the nature of their origin, derived directly as they were from the district of Atua.

 For his efforts in ending the conflict, ʻIuli Potini was elevated from tulafale to tulafale-alii and given the rank of Matua by Moeʻono Taeleomoamoa.
 Furthermore, his kava cup was named Lau ipu lenei; lua ao, lua po (This is your kava cup: 'The two nights and the two days').
 Thus is the feat of his famous ancestor still commemorated.
 The current ʻIuli are numerous with his descendant ʻIuli Salale Moananu continuing this role in Falefa alongside the current chiefs of Falefa.

 June 1929: Some of the leaders of the Mau, Samoa's Independence movement during colonial days.
-Standing behind Tuimalealiifano Siʻu (left in white) is Moeono Luafalemana Taele (partially obscured) of Falefa.
-(L-R): The man in dark raincoat is Mr Thomas Slipper, a lawyer who represented Mau members, Tuimalealiʻifano Siʻu, Moeono Luafalemana Taele of Falefa, Suʻa or Lamasi at rear, Lefau of Vailele, Tagaloa, Lavea of Safotu, Savaiʻi, Mataʻafa Faumuina Fiame Mulinuʻu I of Lepea and Lotofaga and Pasia, of Faʻasaleleaga, Savaiʻi.
+Standing behind Tuimalealiifano Si'u (left in white) is Moeono Luafalemana Taele (partially obscured) of Falefa.
+(L-R): The man in dark raincoat is Mr Thomas Slipper, a lawyer who represented Mau members, Tuimalealiʻifano Siʻu, Moeono Luafalemana Taele of Falefa, Suʻa or Lamasi at rear, Lefau of Vailele, Tagaloa, Lavea of Safotu, Savaiʻi, Mataʻafa Faumuina Fiame Mulinuʻu I of Lepea and Lotofaga and Pasia, of Faasaleleaga, Savaiʻi.